Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

     We can use `Return r` to stop `anyalyzer` and exit immediately with the return value of `r` even before reaching the end of stream.
-The `Accept` is used to accept the current match and report an `a` to `yyLex`, blocking next rules from matching their patterns. `Reject` just passes the control over to the next rules to give the possiblity for match (See the details
+The `Accept` is used to accept the current match and report an `a` to `yyLex`, blocking next rules from matching their patterns.
+The `Reject` just passes the control over to the next rules to allow their possiblity to match (See the details
     [below](https://github.com/dzchoi/Real-time-Lex/blob/master/README.md#details-about-matching-rules).)
-    Note that the `action` functions and `yacc` function run under the same shared monad `m`, which means they can interact with each other through the monad.
-To make it convenient to use those constructors of `ActionResult` under the monad, three short-cuts are provided:
+    Note that the each `action` function and `yacc` function run under the same shared monad `m`, which means they can interact with each other through the same monad.
+To make it easy to use those `ActionResult`'s constructors, three short-cuts are
+    provided:
     ```haskell
     yyReturn :: Monad m => r -> m (ActionResult r a)
     yyReturn = return .
 Return